-If you have a non traditional background, you can also help us evaluate fit and probability of success by talking about how your experiences would contribute to success in scholarly endeavors.
+If you have a non traditional background (you have not done much research, for example), you can also help us evaluate fit and probability of success by talking about how your other relevant experiences would contribute to success in scholarly endeavors.
 Do you have strong writing skills?
 Are you able to pick things up quickly and learn them?
 Are you very independent or a strong leader?
 Can you show evidence of perseverance?
 How are your programming skills?
 What about interviewing or other people skills?
 Tell us about these things so we can better understand your likelihood of success in research.
 Be sure to use anecdotes and other evidence to support what you say.

-It’s also spending time on a few basics: Get things done on time, get help proofreading your application, show that you know what the Allen School is about.
-You may also want to check out Andy Ko’s advice pages.
+It’s also helpful to attend to a few basics: Get things done on time, get help proofreading your application, show that you know what the Allen School is about.
+You may also want to check out Amy Ko’s advice pages.

 I am frequently contacted by people who want to travel to Seattle to spend some time (6 weeks, 6 months, a year, or more) as an intern in the group.
 You may be an international student, a post doc, or event a PhD student.